 Subdivision 1.
 Naps and rest policy.
-The applicant must develop and implement a policy for naps and rest that is consistent with the developmental level of the children enrolled in the center.
+The applicant must develop and the license holder must implement a policy for naps and rest that is consistent with the developmental level of the children enrolled in the center.
 The policy must include, but is not limited to, the requirements under subdivision 3, as applicable.

 - Subd.
 2. Parent consultation.
 The parent of each child must be informed at the time the child is enrolled of the center's policy on naps and rest and be offered the opportunity to provide information specific to their child. - Subd.
 3. Requirements.
-The license holder must meet the following requirements: - (a) The child care center must provide a quiet space for children to nap and rest: - (b) Nap and rest time must be in accordance with the developmental needs of the child;and - (c) Nap and rest areas must be lighted to allow for visual supervision of all children at all times. - (d) Any child who does not fall asleep during a designated nap time or completed a nap must have the opportunity to engage in quiet activities. - (e) Evacuation routes must not be blocked by resting or napping children.
-Each child must have a free and direct means of escape, and the staff must have a clear path to each resting child, including full access to at least one long side of a cot or crib. - (f) A crib that meets the safety requirements of Minnesota Statutes, sections 245A.146 and 245K.36 must be provided for each infant for which the center is licensed to provide care. - (g) The license holder must follow the Infant Safe Sleep Requirements under Minnesota Statutes, sections 245A.1435 and 245K.37. - (h) Cribs, cots, and mats must be placed so there are clear aisles and unimpeded access for both adults and children on at least one side of each piece of napping and resting equipment. - (i) Cribs and cots, and mats must be placed directly on the floor and must not be stacked when in use. - (j) A program operating less than 5 hours per day may use mats in lieu of cots. - (j) Infant sleep supervision in accordance with the requirements of Subd.
-4.
+The license holder must meet the following General nap and rest requirements: - (a) The child care center must provide a quiet space for children to nap and resti- - (b) Nap and rest time must be in accordance with the developmental needs of the child; and. - (c) Nap and rest areas must be lighted to allow for visual supervision of all children at all times. - (d) Any child who does not fall asleep during a designated nap time or completed a nap must have the opportunity to engage in quiet activities. - (e(d) Evacuation routes must not be blocked by resting or napping children.
+Each child must have a free and direct means of escape, and the staff must have a clear path to each resting child, including full access to at least one long side of a cot or crib. - (fe) A crib that meets the safety requirements of Minnesota Statutes, sections 245A.146 and 245K.36 must be provided for each infant for which the center is licensed to provide care. - (gf) The license holder must follow the infant safe sleep requirements under Minnesota Statutes, sections 245A.1435 and 245K.37. - (hg) Cribs, cots, and mats must be placed so there are clear aisles and unimpeded access for both adults and children on at least one side of each piece of napping and resting equipment. - (ih) Cribs-and, cots, and mats must be placed directly on the floor and must not be stacked when in use. - (ji) A program operating less than 5 hours per day may use mats in lieu of cots.

+(j) Infant sleep supervision must be followed in accordance with the requirements of subdivision 4.